Yiran Mu is a Chinese international student recently graduated from Trent University

 Did you learn anything that you didn’t expect to learn?

 Canadians are so nice!
 When it comes to studying, I really liked the small class sizes.
 Keep it small.
 Students learn better in small classes.
-Ratio of instructors to students 1:19 is amazing.
+The ratio of instructors to students 1:19 is amazing.
 The professors are so open and approachable.
 They are real.
 One thing that impressed me was that the professors’ teaching styles are all so different.
 It makes learning really interesting.

 The campus is beautiful.
 The Otonabee River running through the middle of campus is amazing to see every day.